NateyLB/CTL-Website/README.md

 #### Paypal
 - Payment processing
-- ease of use, a user can log in and be verified instead of entering a 16 digit credit card number and all pertaining information
+- Ease of use, a user can log in and be verified instead of entering a 16 digit credit card number and all pertaining information

 ## Installation Instructions